SVJLucas/ApprAuto2023/README.md

 | Decision Tree Regressor (dt)           | -0.1743    | 1.2030              |

+## Model Performance Metrics for the Test Dataset
 The ensemble model achieved an \( R^2 \) score of 0.8414 on the test set, indicating strong predictive performance.

 ![results_tgv_delay](https://github.com/SVJLucas/ApprAuto2023/assets/60625769/8b9a7258-542a-4fca-bff6-a7a4da4b8e59)